blakemcbride/GroovyRagChunker/README.md

-# Groovy Chunker for RAG
+# RAG Chunker for Groovy Source Code

 This code breaks a Groovy source file into reasonable chunks that would be needed by a RAG system.